 My recent experience illustrates the essence of care redesign.
 It’s usually not small or incremental.
 It requires removing pre-existing biases about how we have historically done things, and asks, “How could we do it better to reach a higher level of quality and safety of care for our patients?”

 Many health-care organizations say they are “moving to value.”
 Very few have made as large a commitment as St. Luke’s has to do this — more than 30 percent of our revenue is in value-based agreements.

 To deliver on this population health commitment to our communities, I have been speaking to providers systemwide for the past year about reducing clinical variation and redesigning clinical care.
 I think some people either don’t understand the concepts or think of the terminology as jargon and “admin speak.”

 In the case of the virtual ICU, we radically changed the way we care for critically ill patients at nighttime by changing attending rights for cross-cover calls, centralizing all critical care cross-cover, creating a central team of people and clinicians and developing centralized workflows to handle and triage work in order to monitor and manage a large number of patients simultaneously.
 We changed physician staffing models and physician compensation models, invested in and installed technology and infrastructure to support the program, established sign-out standards to facilitate safe handoffs, developed new clinical workflows to facilitate early extubation and more.

 Think of the dramatic reductions in operational and clinical variation associated with this redesign.
 And for my clinical colleagues, think about the challenges of providing more care to more complex patients in the units or clinics you work in.

 What might care redesign look like there?

-Dr. Jim Souza is vice president of medical affairs for St. Luke’s Health System, based in Boise, Idaho.
+Dr. Jim Souza is chief medical officer for St. Luke’s Health System, based in Boise, Idaho.